-SFID data visualizations FISCAL EFFORT STATE SPENDING ADEQUACY YEARS: 2004-curr LEVEL: by state YEARS: 2004-curr LEVEL: by state How much does your Does your state state spend on spend enough to education as a achieve U.S. average percentage of its total test scores? "economic pie?"
+SFID data visualizations EQUAL OPPORTUNITY FISCAL EFFORT LEVEL: by state YEARS: 2004-curr LEVEL: by state YEARS: 2009-curr How much does your Are high-poverty state spend on districts more education as a adequate funded than percentage of its total low-poverty districts? "economic pie?"
 Select a state to Select a state to compare actual and display the trend in required per-pupil effort for that state spending by district (back to 2004). poverty level.
-PROGRESSIVITY TEACHER WAGE PENALTIES LEVEL: by state YEARS: 2004-curr.
-LEVEL: by state YEARS: 2004-curr.
-Do high-poverty How do teachers' State and Local Revenue Progressivity districts receive more wages compare with revenue than lowthose of similar non-Low (10%) vs. zero poverty districts poverty districts? teacher professionals?
-Select a state to Medium (20%) vs. zero poverty compare revenue Select a state to compare teacher and between districts in righ (30%) vs. zero poverty districts that state with different non-teacher pay at Census poverty rates. different ages.
-RELATIONSHIP B/W MEASURES DISTRICT SPENDING ADEQUACY LEVEL: by state YEARS: Current year LEVEL: by district YEARS: Current year What is the association Does your district between different spend enough to variables in the state achieve U.S. average test scores? database? \$8,540 Select two variables to Select a district to display a "scatterplot" display a dashboard with actual/required spending and other measures.
+STATEWIDE ADEQUACY TEACHER WAGE PENALTIES YEARS: 1993-curr.
+LEVEL: by state LEVEL: by state YEARS: 2000-curr.
+How adequate is How do teachers' Statewide Funding Adequacy funding in your state wages compare with Percent of Students in Below Adequate Districts overall? those of similar non-Select a state to teacher professionals? display percent of students in Select a state to Adequate Funding Gap of Typical Student underfunded districts compare teacher and and average adequacy non-teacher pay at different ages.
+RELATIONSHIP B/W MEASURES DISTRICT SPENDING ADEQUACY LEVEL: by state YEARS: Current year LEVEL: by district YEARS: Current year What is the association Does your district between different spend enough to variables in the state achieve U.S. average test scores?